“We already have a third party agency who deals with all of this, so no further action is needed.”

 The key phrase here is potential revenue.
 Depending upon the type of industry you work in, website bugs can unknowingly cost you up to £1.3 million per month in potential revenue.
-That’s revenue you could be receiving which has been destroyed by bugs effecting your loading times, conversions and optimisation, as well as countless other issues.
+That’s the revenue you could be receiving which has been destroyed by bugs affecting your loading times, conversions and optimisation, as well as countless other issues.

 And what about your internal teams?
 I’ve used this phrase before but I’ll use it again, internal testing and development teams are a lot like the white rabbit from Alice in Wonderland.
 They run around trying to complete tasks on time, while their list of projects continues to grow.